stclib/STC/README.md

 cvec_del(&vec);
 ```
 This is made possible because the **using**-declarations may be given an optional
-convertion/"rawvalue"-type as template parameter, along with a back and forth convertion
+conversion/"rawvalue"-type as template parameter, along with a back and forth conversion
 methods to the container value type.
 By default, *rawvalue has the same type as value*.

 Rawvalues are also beneficial for **find()** and *map insertions*.
 The **emplace()** methods constructs